Halloween is just a few weeks away.

 However, some families go all out and spend a ton of money to prepare for Halloween.

-According to National Retail Federation, last year 7 in 10 Americans planned to celebrate Halloween and the average American was expected to spend $79.82 on decorations, costumes and candy.
-That’s not per family.
-That’s $79.82 per PERSON!
+According to National Retail Federation, last year 7 in 10 Americans planned to celebrate Halloween.

 Halloween Costumes Aren’t Cheap Either

-The local mall has already had a Halloween store open for a few weeks and it isn’t even October yet.
+The local mall has already had a Halloween store open for a few weeks.
 They sell all sorts of Halloween themed items, but I’d say about 80% of the items they sell are costumes and accessories to costumes.

 Do You Give Out Candy?

 Even with only one bag I still had a ton of left over candy last year.
-However, this year we live in a big neighborhood and I have feeling I’ll have to get a couple more bags of candy if I don’t want to run out.
+This year we live in a newer neighborhood with lots of kids.
+For that reason, I bought a super jumbo bag of Dum Dum pops.